 Each lot within the special improvement district shall only by represented by one voting member.

 Terms.
-The regular term of office for Hamilton Street Advisory Board positions shall be for three years, except that of the at-large member which shall be for one year.
+The regular term of office for Hamilton Street Advisory Board positions shall be for three years, except that of the at-large member and President of the Franklin Township Chamber of Commerce or designee which shall be for one year.
 Each member shall hold office until a successor is appointed and confirmed.
 Terms shall commence on January 1.
 Initial terms shall be staggered as follows:

 Duties and responsibilities.
 The Hamilton Street Advisory Board shall have the ability to: